Problem

 Step 3: Click "Restore my files" to get the work done.

-The issue that deleted files don't show up in Recycle Bin can be caused by various reasons, such as emptied Recycle Bin, different deleting actions, and improper Recycle Bin properties setting.
-Now let's check them one by one in detail and then you'll know how to better avoid them in the future.
+The issue of deleted files not in the Recycle Bin can be caused by various reasons, such as an emptied Recycle Bin, different deleting actions, and improper Recycle Bin properties settings.
+Now let's check them one by one in detail and the appropriate measures on how to prevent deleted files from not going to recycle bin.

 Usually, the deleted files/folders will stay in the Recycle Bin and come in handy when you need to recover them.
 However, if you accidentally empty your Recycle Bin and cause the items to be deleted permanently, then they will be gone forever and get nowhere to be found.
 If this is the case, there is a possibility that you can get back the deleted files if you have enabled the Windows backup feature.
 Otherwise, you can only turn to a third-party program for help.